dinanathsj29/angular8-new-features-changes/README.md

 2.4.
 Bazel
 ---------------------
-- `Bazel` is the new build system tool/process, to be ready for official use with Angular to optimize overall build flow and speed (Webpack, TypeScript)
+- `Bazel` is the new `build system tool/process`, to be ready for official use with Angular to optimize overall build flow and speed (Webpack, TypeScript)
 - In Angular 8 release - Bazel is `Not yet stable / its experimental`, it may be an official/default build system tool in Angular 9
 - To use Bazel in a new application, first install @angular/bazel globally:
 ```